FredYeye/mega68/manual.md

 value:               ;this is a label
     d32 0x12345678
 ```
-When used with branches and displacement-style addressing modes, labels are converted to an offset automatically.
+When used with branches, index and displacement-style addressing modes, labels are converted to an offset automatically.
 ```
-    bne.b  skip                   ;branch to label "skip" if not equal move.b (values, PC, D1.w), D0 ;otherwise, load byte from label "values" + D1.w
+    bne.b  skip                   ;branch to label "skip" if not equal move.b (values, PC, D1.w), D0 ;otherwise, load byte from label "values" + D1.w lea (values, PC), A0          ;load address of "values" into A0
 skip:
     rts